lohmander/hostanapp/README.md

 # Hostan app

 `/ˈhʊsˌtan/` app

-Hostan provides a set of Kubernetes primitives to easily and rapidly deploy apps on a cluster.
-"Hostan" is a Swedish word that translates to "the cough."
+Hostan provides a set of Kubernetes primitives to easily and rapidly deploy apps on a cluster that uses services like databases, object storage, etc. "Hostan" is a Swedish word that translates to "the cough."

 ### Todo